 KS3 pupils follow a generic timetable as in mainstream, made up of English, Maths, Science, Art, DT, PE, PSHE, Citizenship, Geography and History.

-Pupils who attend Spring Lane are given the opportunity to be taken to 'Fair Access Panel' - this is a chance to gain a place in a different mainstream secondary school.
+Pupils who attend Spring Lane and its bases are given the opportunity to be taken to 'Fair Access Panel' - this is a chance to gain a place in a different mainstream secondary school.
 Pupils will only be taken to 'Fair Access Panel' if their attendance at Spring Lane is above 95%, and they show a very high standard of behaviour, again, this is through discussion with the Deputy Headteacher.

 Head Teacher: Tuesday Rhodes